-Cardiopulmonary resuscitation (CPR) is a mechanical method of assisting the body in two of its vital functions: pumping of blood and supplying oxygen to its parts.
-CPR therapies are employed when there is inadequate functioning of the person’s heart and lungs to maintain life.
+Cardiopulmonary resuscitation (CPR) is a mechanical method of assisting the body in two of its vital functions: pumping blood and supplying oxygen to its parts.
+CPR therapies are employed when there are inadequate functioning of the person’s heart and lungs to maintain life.

 There are four types of CPR functions designed to support a failing heart and circulation.
 They are: (1) mechanically pumping the blood by pressing the chest wall; (2) defibrillation, which is the electrical shocking of the heart to return it to a normal rhythm; (3) medication to sustain the blood pressure and correct acidity in the blood; (4) pacemakers, which stimulate the heart to beat regularly.

-There are also four CPR functions designed to help the lungs oxygenate blood.
-They are: (1) artificial respiration, accomplished by another person breathing into the patients mouth or by using a mechanical balloon device; (2) intubation, or insertion of a tube into the mouth, to better supply oxygen to the lungs; (3) suction or manual removal of fluid or objects from the airway; (4) use of air mixtures with increased oxygen content.
+There are also four CPR functions designed to help the lungs oxygenate the blood.
+They are (1) artificial respiration, accomplished by another person breathing into the patient’s mouth or by using a mechanical balloon device; (2) intubation, or insertion of a tube into the mouth, to better supply oxygen to the lungs; (3) suction or manual removal of fluid or objects from the airway; (4) use of air mixtures with increased oxygen content.

 Some of these eight functions are more intrusive and demanding than others.
 Like most other forms of medical therapy, resuscitation is indicated in some situations but not in others.
-Generally, however, CPR is considered to be emergency treatment which is aggressive, expensive, and of limited success.
+Generally, however, CPR is considered to be an emergency treatment that is aggressive, expensive, and of limited success.

 There is a significant failure rate for CPR.
 One study indicates that CPR is attempted in approximately one-third of the two million patient deaths that occur each year in U.S. hospitals.
 Of that one-third receiving CPR, only about 33% survived.
 Of those who survived, only about a third survived to discharge.
 Of those discharged, about 80% are still alive six months later, generally without severe impairment.